MrRio/vtop/README.md

 * G to move to the end of the list.
 * dd to kill all the processes in that group

+Mouse control
+---

+If your terminal supports mouse events (like iTerm) then you can click on the items in the process list.

 FAQs
 ----